-That being said, it is possible to be far quicker and more effective with these little-bitty stakeout guns than you might be imagining, so if you have need of a short gun and don’t want the hassle of kissing the BATF’s ring, definitely give them a look!
+That being said, it is possible to be far quicker and more effective with these little-bitty stakeout guns than you might be imagining, so if you need a short gun and don’t want the hassle of kissing the BATF’s ring, definitely give them a look!

 Box Mag Mayhem

-Detachable magazine fed shotguns are something of a crown-jewel for shotgunners.
+Detachable magazine-fed shotguns are something of a crown jewel for shotgunners.